Use DNC scrubbing provided by Contact Center Compliance Corporation

 Apply the established Business Relationship (EBR) override to an otherwise Do Not Contact number (including an explicit EBR overriding a number in Project DNC).
 Call the number.

 Project DNC or DNF database match.
 No further checks occur.
 Make the choice to scrub against DNC vs. DNF (Do Not Fax) at the campaign level.

 Expired EBR.
 The number used to be a valid EBR, not on a Do Not Contact list.
 Call the number.
 According to CCC API documentation, this result code is available soon.

 Disconnected.
 The number matched a disconnected numbers database (future service)

 Tier C phone company (that is call is more expensive) (future service)

 Valid EBR overriding otherwise DNC number that is also a Wireless number in a US state that does not allow telemarketing to wireless numbers even if manually dialed.
 These states are WY, NJ, TX, LA, and AZ.) (version 2+)

-For more information on using DNC scrub, please refer to Contact Center Compliance Corporation’s documentation or their technical support.
+For more information, see the Contact Center Compliance Corporation documentation or their technical support.